alamahant/Asteria/README.md

 Asteria is built with:
 - Qt for the user interface
 - C++ for core functionality
-- Swiss Ephemeris for astrological calculations
+- Swiss Ephemeris for astrological calculations (supporting dates from 3000 BC to 3000 AD)
 - AI integration for chart interpretations

 ## Contributing